yrwq/termstart/README.md

 ---

 ## Installing

-Termstart is now available as an extension on Google Chrome only
+Termstart is now available as an extension!

-To do this:
+- Firefox
     1. Clone this repository
+    2. Open the `about:debugging` page.
+    3. Click `This Firefox`.
+    4. Click `Load Temporary Add-on`.
+    5. Select any file from the cloned directory.

+- Chrome/Chromium/Brave/...
+    1. Clone this repository
     2. Start Chrome and go to `chrome://extensions`
     3. Enable `Developer Mode` in the top-right corner of the page
     4. In the top-left corner of the page, click `Load Unpacked`
- 5. Select the cloned repo folder
+    5. Select the cloned folder
- 6. Open a new tab and enjoy

 ## Usage